Lawsuit seeks to stop former South Shore High School from being turned into shelter for migrants: ‘We were forced to do this’

 The suit alleges a plan to house asylum-seekers at the shuttered school violates a lease agreement and names the city of Chicago and Chicago Public Schools as defendants.

-South Shore residents filed a lawsuit hoping to stop a former high school from being turned into a temporary shelter for asylum-seekers, alleging among other things that the plan violates the city’s lease agreement with the building.
+South Shore residents filed a lawsuit hoping to stop a former high school from being turned into a temporary shelter for asylum-seekers, saying the plan violates the city’s lease agreement with the building.

-The lawsuit was filed Wednesday in Cook County circuit court and names the city and Chicago Public Schools as defendants.
-It seeks a temporary emergency restraining order against the plan.
+The lawsuit, filed Wednesday in Cook County circuit court, names the city and the Chicago Public Schools as defendants and seeks a temporary emergency restraining order against the plan.

-“We were forced to do this, we had to do this,” said Natasha Dunn, one of the residents named as a petitioner in the lawsuit, at a news conference Thursday surrounded by neighbors outside shuttered South Shore High School at 7627 S. Constance Ave.
+“We were forced to do this, we had to do this,” Natasha Dunn, one of the residents named as a petitioner in the lawsuit, said at a news conference Thursday with neighbors outside the shuttered South Shore High School at 7627 S. Constance Ave.

+Dunn said neighbors weren’t included in conversations about the plan to house asylum-seekers at the school.

-The lawsuit states that in March 2019 the City Council passed an ordinance establishing a lease agreement between the city as tenant and the Board of Education of the City of Chicago as landlord.
+The lawsuit says that in March 2019 the Chicago City Council passed an ordinance establishing a lease agreement between the city as tenant and the Chicago Board of Education of the City of Chicago as landlord.
 The lease authorized the city’s use of the former school for the Chicago police and fire departments.

 “The purpose of this lease was to allocate the building specifically for the use of these departments.
 Therefore, any action that deviates from this intended purpose, such as transforming the building into a refugee shelter, would be in violation of the lease agreement,” the suit states.